nus-cs2103/website-base/schedule/index.md

 {% if week_num == "1" %}
 <box type="info" dismissible>

-* Topics allocated to the week will appear in this tab.
+Topics allocated to the week will appear in this tab.
-* If the lecture is in the 2nd half of the week (i.e., Wednesday 12 noon or later), the lecture in week `N` will cover topics allocated to the week `N+1` e.g., **Lecture 1 will cover Week 2 topics**, and so on.
 </box>
 {% endif %}
 {{ topics.show_week_schedule(week_num, weekly_textbook_topics) }}